Legacy Proxy and VPN

 Summary

 The iboss Zero Trust Secure Access Service Edge has a single unified edge design that makes migrations from legacy on-prem proxies, VPN and VDI possible within a short time frame.
-The extensive connectivity methods, authentication methods, security and policy engines, and ability to extend natively into the datacenter make it the ideal choice to modernize a legacy security strategy to a global Zero Trust Security Service Edge that can secure and connect all users and resources regardless of location.
+The extensive connectivity methods, authentication methods, security and policy engines, and ability to extend natively into the datacenter make it the ideal choice to modernize a legacy security strategy to a global Zero Trust Secure Access Service Edge that can secure and connect all users and resources regardless of location.